-79. (1) A person may not engage in bioprospecting of genetic material derived from indigenous biological resources without a permit issued in terms of Chapter 7.(2) A permit referred to in subsection (1) may be issued only if - biological resources for the purpose of such bioprospecting has consented to the terms and conditions of a benefit-sharing agreement that will regulate such provision or access; and (b) the Minister has in terms of section 80(2) approved the proposed benefitsharing agreement between the parties.
+- 79. (1) A person may not engage in bioprospecting of genetic material derived from indigenous biological resources without a permit issued in terms of Chapter 7. - (2) A permit referred to in subsection (1) may be issued only if - - (a) a person or community providing or giving access to the relevant indigenous biological resources for the purpose of such bioprospecting has consented to the terms and conditions of a benefit-sharing agreement that will regulate such provision or access; and